Anri Sugihara: Personal life

 In 2018, it was announced that Sugihara had gotten married and decided to retire from gravure modeling.
 However, in 2022, there were reports circulating that she had gotten a divorce, which was later confirmed by Sugihara herself, saying it has already been a year since.

-Sugihara took a break from gravure activities after getting married in 2018, but another reason was that she suddenly developed a fear of heights around the age of 33, which led her to move out of the tallapartment she was living in at the time and continue doing gravure activities while taking medication.
+Sugihara took a break from gravure activities after getting married in 2018, but another reason was that she suddenly developed a fear of heights around the age of 33, which led her to move out of the tall apartment she was living in at the time and continue doing gravure activities while taking medication.
 She further elaborated that she has trouble flying in planes as she "faints and refuses to fly."
 She also revealed in an interview with Daily Shincho that since her debut, she has had a fear of water (especially the sea) and that it was because of her phobias that she did not like flying or going to the sea.